Investing in artificial intelligence companies

 How does the world of investment view artificial intelligence?

 Investment providers have developed several ways to access this theme.
-The past 12 months have seen the launch of at least three actively managed funds with some degree of AI as a theme, while there are also exchange traded funds (ETFs) which offer exposure to the specific areas of automation and robotics.
+Over the last few years,[OJ1] there have been a number of actively managed funds launched which incorporate some degree of AI as a theme, while there are also exchange traded funds (ETFs) which offer exposure to the specific areas of automation and robotics.

-- The London-listed Robo Global Robotics and Automation GO UCITS ETF share issuance has risen from just 4.4 million shares in May 2016 to 57.9 million by the middle of November 2017.
+- The London-listed Robo Global Robotics and Automation UCITS ETF share issuance has risen from just 4.4 million shares in May 2016 to a peak of 81 million at the beginning of 2018

-- iShares Automation & Robotics was launched in September 2016, but already has a market capitalisation of US$1.3bn.
+- iShares Automation & Robotics was launched in September 2016, but reached a market capitalisation of £2.75bn at the end of 2020.

-Should CGWM be seeking to invest in artificial intelligence companies?
+Should we be seeking to invest in artificial intelligence companies?

 At first glance, the economics of the AI and robotics industry appear compelling.
 According to a prominent AI fund manager, “we are at the start of the adoption of AI.
 Those positioned to benefit will enjoy a sustained period of growth.”
 Even more eye catchingly from an economic perspective, “AI has the potential to double economic growth rates over the next 20 years.”